 Building hope and better lives with the poor and disadvantaged in Puerto Vallarta, Mexico.

-Away from the resort beaches, Compassionet Impact Development Canada works alongside local partners with impoverished families in Puerto Vallarta to help them achieve decent affordable housing, pursue education and improve their lives.
+Away from the resort beaches, Compassionet Impact Development Canada works alongside local partners with impoverished families in Puerto Vallarta to help them achieve decent affordable housing, access dental and medical care, pursue education and improve their lives.

-Volunteers share the work with local Mexicans as builders, teachers and tutors; a different kind of vacation in the sun and one that creates memories and transforms lives.
+Volunteers share the work with local Mexicans as builders, health professionals, teachers and tutors; a different kind of vacation in the sun and one that creates memories and transforms lives.

 Dry, safe, healthy homes: Tourist development has driven up land prices even on the outskirts of Puerto Vallarta.
 Many working families squat on their land as they make payments for years before they become land owners and can begin to build a proper home.
 In the meantime, they survive in wood and tarpaper shacks and lean-to shelters that are hot in summer, wet in the rainy season and a haven for snakes, scorpions and bugs.